 - 1000 word text accompanying plans re rationale for design, contact time and non-contact time learning experiences / resources, and lesson critique with respect to inclusion (LO 1, 3)

 All the formative elements above submitted in the form of a portfolio for summative assessment.
-A linking 1000 word reflective text that claims alignment with UKPSF Standard 1 and includes reflection re multisource evaluation of lessons with respect to underpinning pedagogy, and plans for future development (LO 1, 2, 3, 4).
+A linking 1000 word reflective text that claims alignment with UKPSF Descriptor 1 and includes reflection re multisource evaluation of lessons with respect to underpinning pedagogy, and plans for future development (LO 1, 2, 3, 4).

 Total word count c 2000